afarleywws/Programming-Guide/docs/resources.md

 As of July 2021, Wonder Works Studio is currently using the [Knit Framework](https://sleitnick.github.io/Knit/) as our bread and butter for all of our games on the Roblox platform.

-Knit luckily is not a strict structured framework and more of a modular library.
-Knit is designed in a way that lets the developers decide their own structure while still accessing all of the same functionality and benefits it has to offer.
+Luckily, Knit is not a strict structured framework; it’s more of a modular library.
+Knit is designed in a way that lets the developers decide their own structure while still accessing all the same functionality and benefits it has to offer.

 While we may design our own framework in the future, it would end up very similar in design to the way Knit functions now which is perfect for our current uses.